 This section should also specify the preferred method if mediation or binding arbitration is involved.

 This section specifies that the company can make changes or amend the contract and will notify the affiliate using a preferred method.
 This section will also determine how long the affiliate has to review the changes to the agreement before those changes become effective.

 Download our affiliate agreement template in PDF or Word format so you can establish an affiliate relationship:

 Yes, affiliate marketing is legal if the affiliate complies with the conditions of the advertising platforms they use and the company for whom they’re advertising.

 What is the purpose of an affiliate agreement?

 The purpose of an affiliate agreement is to specify the obligations held by both parties entering into an affiliate relationship.

 For example, an affiliate agreement should specify which products and services the affiliate will promote.
 It also establishes boundaries and guidelines for how those products and services can be promoted and discusses the commission model that compensates the affiliate accordingly.

 Do I need an affiliate agreement?

 You need an affiliate agreement because it specifies your rights and responsibilities.
-If you are partnering with an affiliate who will promote your products and services, the agreement will specify your rights and responsibilities toward the affiliate.
-If you are the affiliate, the agreement will specify the products and services you will promote and how you will be paid for promoting those specific products or services.
-This agreement is important because it will protect your rights and interests.
+If you partner with an affiliate who will promote your products and services, the contract will specify your rights and responsibilities toward the affiliate.